huishenlab/biscuit/index.md

 ## Download and Install

-For your convenience, BISCUIT is available either as a precompiled binary (for macOS and Linux) or as source code for compilation on your own machine.
-In either instance, the `biscuit` binary is the main entry point for working with BISCUIT.
+For your convenience, BISCUIT is available either as a precompiled binary (for macOS and Linux), as source code for compilation on your own machine, or as a Docker container.
+In either the first two cases, the `biscuit` binary is the main entry point for working with BISCUIT.

 ### Download Source Code and Compile